 While Lazarus has overseen innovations in academic programming that are global in scope, much of his work has also been focused on improving the cultural and economic vitality of Baltimore.
 In fact, thanks in large part to Lazarus's leadership, Baltimore's reputation as a cultural destination has exploded in recent years.
 He was instrumental in launching the city's annual Artscape festival, which has become the largest free arts festival in the United States.
 Anchored on MICA's campus and extending out for multiple city blocks, Artscape annually draws more than 350,000 visitors and has an economic impact on Maryland approaching $26 million.
 Likewise, his leadership in opening MICA's Graduate Studio Center on a neglected stretch of Baltimore's North Avenue triggered the revitalization of that entire area and its subsequent designation as Maryland's first official Arts and Entertainment District.
 Now known as Station North, and fueled by energy from MICA's student body and other cultural enthusiasts, its galleries, performance spaces, eateries, and shops are havens for individuals seeking creative pursuits and constitute an economic engine for the city.
 His advocacy helped persuade the MICA board of trustees to make community development an integral part of the College's mission and strategic plan, and the College has used its growth to anchor expanded business opportunities based on the arts, the development of residential spaces, and the of recruitment artists to live and work in areas adjacent to the school.
 Through Lazarus's strong encouragement, MICA's senior leadership staff and faculty serve on and chair dozens of cultural and economic development boards across the city.

 Lazarus's unique understanding of how to leverage art and education to economically and culturally empower communities is rooted in his own education and early career.
 He earned an MBA from Harvard Business School and an undergraduate degree in economics from Claremont-McKenna College.
 After serving two years in the Peace Corps, he eventually became president of the Washington Council for Equal Business Opportunity, where he helped secure business investment in impoverished areas of the nation's capital.
 He later served as senior aide to the chairman of the National Endowment for the Arts before coming to MICA.
-He has received numerous honors and awards, including the Baltimore City Mayor's Award, the National Art Education Association's Distinguished Service Award, and an honorary doctorate from Osaka University for the Arts in Japan.
-He is married to Jonna Lazarus, award-winning landscape designer and founder of Lazarus Design Associates.
+He has received numerous honors and awards, including the Baltimore City Mayor's Award, the National Art Education Association's Distinguished Service Award, the Sustainable Growth Award from Maryland Sustainable Growth Commission, the Smart Growth Hero Award from 1000 Friends of Maryland, the Sue Hess Maryland Arts Advocate of the Year Award from Maryland Citizens for the Arts, and an honorary doctorate from Osaka University for the Arts in Japan.